Observer Media Group

-Observer Media Group, Inc. is a media company that publishes local newspapers and magazines in the U.S. state of Florida.
-The company publishes twelve newspapers, three quarterly magazines and maintains six news websites.
+Observer Media Group, Inc. (OMG) is a media company that publishes local newspapers and magazines in the U.S. state of Florida.
+The company publishes seven newspapers, nine quarterly magazines and maintains four news websites.

 History

-Observer Media Groupstarted when Matt Walsh and Lisa Walsh purchased the Longboat Observer in 1995 from Ralph and Claire Hunter with the help of Lisa's parents and a small group of other investors.
-The Hunters started the Longboat Observer in 1978.
+Observer Media Group started when Matt Walsh and Lisa Walsh purchased the Longboat Observer in 1995 from Ralph and Claire Hunter, with the help of Lisa's parents and a small group of other investors.
+The Hunters had started the Longboat Observer in 1978.